Eagle: 10 Surprising Facts about the Raptor

 A closeup selective focus shot of a beautiful Egyptian vulture

-Cinereous vulture
+Cinereous Vulture

 It is sometimes called the black vulture and is scientifically known as Aegypius monachus.
 It lives in southern Europe, Asia Minor, the central steppes, and the highest mountains in Asia.
 It is one of the largest birds that can fly, and some scientists consider it the largest vulture and the largest bird of prey ever.
 The Cinereous eagle has a body length of approximately 1 m, and its weight is 12.5 kilograms.
 It has two wide wings, and the distance between them is approximately 2.7 meters.
 Its colour is black, and it has a short, wedge-shaped tail.

-Egyptian vulture
+Egyptian Vulture

 Scientifically known as Neophron percnopterus, it spreads from northern and eastern Africa to southern Europe and from the Middle East to Afghanistan and India.
 It is a small eagle with a body length of 60 cm.
-Its plumage is white with a few black feathers on the wing, its face is bare of feathers, but there are feathers of gradual length on the head.
+Its plumage is white, with a few black feathers on the wing.
+Its face is bare of feathers, but there are feathers of gradual length on the head.

-Common griffon
+Common Griffon

 Scientifically known as Gyps fulvus, it is widespread in southern Russia, the Balkans, northwest Africa, and the Spanish Highlands.
 Its feathers are red from above and reddish-brown with some white stripes from below.

-Lappet-faced vulture or Nubian vulture
+Lappet-faced Vulture or Nubian Vvulture

 It is scientifically known as Torgos tracheliotus and lives in Africa.
 Its wingspan reaches 2.7 m, while its body length reaches 1 m.
 It is a powerful eagle that dominates other types while feeding.
 Its feathers are black and brown from above, while the abdominal region is white.
 Its tail is wedge-shaped, and its face is pink or red.
 A skin with many folds extends from both sides of its bare head.

-Palm-nut vulture
+Palm-nut Vulture

 Scientifically known as Gypohierax angolensis, it lives in West and Central Africa.
 Its body is approximately 50 cm long, and it has an orange face that is devoid of feathers and a yellow beak.
 Surprisingly, it is a vegetarian vulture.
 However, it sometimes eats some crustaceans and dead fish.

-Red-headed vulture
+Red-headed Vulture

 Known scientifically as Sarcogyps calvus, it lives between Pakistan and Malaysia.
 Its body length is approximately 75 cm, and its wingspan reaches 2.7 m.
 The colour of its feathers is black and white on the chest, it has a huge black beak, and its skin that extends from both sides of the neck has multiple folds.

-White-headed vulnerability
+White-headed Vulture

 Scientifically known as Trigonoceps occipitalis, it is distinguished by its pale yellow triangular-shaped face and red beak.
 Its feathers are black except for the tips of the wings and the abdomen, so the feathers on them are white in colour.
 Its body length reaches 80 cm, and its wingspan reaches 1.8 m.